mnlmrc/SensoriMotorPrediction/README.md

 This repository contains Python and MATLAB code related to the SensoriMotorPrediction (SMP) project in which we investigate how probabilistic predictions are incorporated into feedback control mechanisms.
-Within the project, the `experiment=smp2` refer to Experiment 1 and `experiment=smp0` to Experiment 2.
+Within the project, `experiment=smp2` refer to Experiment 1 and `experiment=smp0` to Experiment 2.
 Wherever required to run the code, the `<subject number>` for a given participant can be found in the `participants.tsv` file.